 - For all people, there are bigger more sustaining motivators than money.

 Surveys and research studies repeatedly show that other factors motivate more than money.
 Examples appear in the newspapers and in other information resources every week.

-The main reasons were lack of stimulus jobs and no opportunity for advancement - classic Herzberg motivators - 43% left for better promotion chances, 28% for more challenging work; 23% for a more exciting place to work; and 21% and more varied work.
+- The main reasons were lack of stimulus jobs and no opportunity for advancement - classic Herzberg motivators - 43% left for better promotion chances, 28% for more challenging work; 23% for a more exciting place to work; and 21% for more varied work.

 Lots of other evidence is found in life, wherever you care to look.

 Others who give up their jobs do so to buy or start and run their own businesses.
-They are pursuing their dream to achieve something special for them, whatever that might be.
-And whatever it means to them, the motivation is not to make money, otherwise why don't they just keep hold of what they've got?
+They are pursuing their dream to achieve something special for themselves, whatever that might be.
+And whatever it means to them, the motivation is not to make money, otherwise, why don't they just keep hold of what they've got?
 Why risk it on a project that will involve lots of effort and personal commitment?
-Of course the reason they invest in a new business venture is that pursuing this sort of plan is where the real motivators are found - achievement, responsibility, advancement, etc - not money.
+Of course, the reason they invest in a new business venture is that pursuing this sort of plan is where the real motivators are found - achievement, responsibility, advancement and so on - not money.

 - The people who are always the most unhappy are those who focus on spending their money.